exonum/exonum-client-anchoring/README.md

 ```
 ## Config
 #### driver - `instance of Driver class`, required
-An instance of Driver class, which provides anchor transactions from bitcoin blockchain to exonum-anchoring.
+An instance of the Driver class, which provides anchoring transactions from the
+bitcoin blockchain to exonum-anchoring.
 #### provider - `object`, optional
-Includes set of parameters, about your Exonum blockchain.
+Includes a set of parameters about your Exonum blockchain.
 * **nodes - `Array of IPs`, optional**
 List of IP addresses of your Exonum nodes with a port.
-All nodes in this list should be with HTTP module and CORS enabled.
+All nodes in this list
+should be with HTTP module and CORS enabled.
 *Default:* `['http://localhost:8000']`
 * **version - `string`, optional**
-Version of Exonum api.
+Exonum API version.
 *Default:* `v1`
 #### cache - `boolean`, optional
-If cache is disabled, exonum-anchoring will ignoring the cache and will begin loading from the first transaction.
+If cache is disabled, exonum-anchoring will ignore the cache and begin loading
+from the first transaction.
 *Default:* `false`
 #### syncTimeout - `number`, optional
-When all anchor transactions are loaded, exonum-anchoring checks availability of new transactions at regular intervals. syncTimeout set these intervals in seconds.
+When all anchoring transactions are loaded, exonum-anchoring checks availability
+of new transactions at regular intervals. `syncTimeout` sets these intervals in
+seconds.
 *Default:* `120` seconds

 ## Events
-During work, exonum-anchoring will dispatching events, to subscribe/unsubscribe on event you can use standard API:
+During work exonum-anchoring will be dispatching events; to subscribe to/
+unsubscribe from the event you can use standard API:
 ```js
 const eventHandler = event => {/* work here with event */}
 anchoring.on('loaded', eventHandler) // subscribe
 anchoring.off('loaded', eventHandler) // unsubscribe
 ```
 #### `initialized`
-Fires when loaded cache (if cache loading enabled), before anchor transactions synchronization started.
+Fires after cache is loaded (if cache loading is enabled), when anchoring
+transactions synchronization starts.

 #### `loaded`
-Fires when a request for anchor transactions list loaded.
+Fires when a list of anchoring transactions according to the request is loaded.

 #### `stopped`
-Fires when synchronization stopped, after `syncStop` method called.
-After this event, exonum-anchoring instance deactivated.
+Fires when synchronization stops after `syncStop` method is called.
+On
+dispatching this event exonum-anchoring instance deactivates.

 #### `synchronized`
-Fires when synchronized all anchor transactions from Provider.
-Also will fires after every check of new transactions, according to `syncTimeout` config parameter.
+Fires when all anchoring transactions from Provider are synchronized.
+Also will
+fire after every check for new transactions according to `syncTimeout` config
+parameter.

 #### `error`
-Fires when an unexpected error occurred.
-Such errors include cache boot errors, cache saving errors, network connection errors.
+Fires when an unexpected error occurs.
+Such errors include cache boot errors,
+cache saving errors, network connection errors.

 ## Custom drivers
-To create custom driver you should extend standard Driver class.
-Your custom driver should have two methods and one parameter inside:
+To create a custom driver you should extend standard Driver class.
+Your custom
+driver should have two methods and one parameter inside:
 #### `getAddressTransactions`
-A method which takes an object parameter with three fields `{address, limit, page}`, and returns promise request.
-Where `address` is a bitcoin address for which need to get a transactions list, `limit` and `page` - pagination data. *Note, transactions must be sorted the oldest to the newest.*
+A method which takes an object parameter with three fields
+`{address, limit, page}` and returns a promise, where `address` is a
+bitcoin address from which a transactions list needs to be obtained, `limit`
+and `page` are pagination data. *Note, transactions are sorted from the oldest
+to the newest.*

 #### `getOpReturnFromTx`
-A method which takes a single transaction and returns `OP_RETURN` from this transaction.
+A method which takes a single transaction and returns `OP_RETURN` from this
+transaction.

 #### `txLoadLimit`
-A number which represents the limit of transactions by a single request.
+A maximum number of transactions that can be obtained by a single request
+according to provider limitations.

-Here you can see an example of Driver to [blockchain.info API](https://blockchain.info/api/blockchain_api):
+Here you can see an example of a driver to [blockchain.info API](https://blockchain.info/api/blockchain_api):
 ```js
 import { drivers } from 'exonum-client-anchoring'
 import http from 'http' // your HTTP client library